 University of Maryland Honors College

-Nick became a member of Academy One the spring of 2010.
-He is one of the most well liked and respected members in the Academy's history.
+Nick became a member of Academy One Goalkeeping spring of 2010.
+He was one of the most well liked and respected members in the Academy's history.
 Nick played for one of the top ranked high school programs in the state, region, and nation.
 River Hill High School is the same high school where Academy members Matthew Aguiniga and Tomas Potts also played.
-Nick was the school's starting keeper since his Freshmen year.
+Nick had been the school's starting keeper beginning in his Freshmen year.
 In his Junior year, Nick was awarded Howard All-County and Maryland All-State honors as he had one of the best statistical seasons ever for his high school.
-In his senior year, Nick again had an excellent season and was named All-County and All-State, as well as All-Metro.
+In his senior year, Nick again had an excellent season as he went on to be named All-County, All-State, and All-Metro.
 His high school career was even more lionized when Nick was named to the Howard County All-Decade Team.
 Nick ended his time at River Hill High School as one of the best students in his class, as well as best athletes.
 Nick was a member of the SGA Government as well.
 Nick was a two time member of the Maryland State ODP team in the only two years he participated in Olympic Development.
-Nick played on one of the best US Soccer Academy teams in the nation, in the #1 ranked club program in the nation.
-Nick's Baltimore Bays US Soccer Academy team established their huge reputation finishing third in the national finals.
+Nick played with one of the best US Soccer Academy teams in the nation, in the #1 ranked club program in the nation.
+Nick's Baltimore Bays US Soccer Academy team established their huge reputation by finishing third in the national finals.
 They also won the Disney Academy Tournament twice playing up an age group (Academy members Andrew Harris, Matt Barth, and Brian Gore were Nick's teammates).
 In his second US Soccer Academy year, Nick helped his team to another Academy playoffs.
 Despite Nick's excellent academic and athletic record, he turned down scholarship offers at NCAA Division I programs and many more positions on nationally ranked or prominent NCAA Division III college programs.
-We were heartbroken with Nick's decision fueled by his burnout from soccer.
+We were heartbroken with Nick's decision not to continue forward though we do understand it was influenced by his burnout from soccer.
 Nick did accept an offer to attend the prestigious University of Maryland Honors College for top academic students.
-He made the difficult decision to not play college soccer, but he played club soccer at Maryland.
+He made the difficult decision to not play college soccer, but he did play club soccer in Maryland.
 He graduated from Maryland with honors and pursued his passion in the business world.
-We will always wonder what if, but Nick has always been an individual of remarkable character and achievement.
-Either way, we are proud to have him as alumni.
+"What if Nick continued playing soccer?" is a question we constantly ask ourselves.
+Regardless, Nick has always been an individual of remarkable character and achievement and we are forever grateful to have him as an alumni.

 University of Maryland Honors College

-Nick became a member of Academy One the spring of 2010.
-He is one of the most well liked and respected members in the Academy's history.
+Nick became a member of Academy One Goalkeeping spring of 2010.
+He was one of the most well liked and respected members in the Academy's history.
 Nick played for one of the top ranked high school programs in the state, region, and nation.
 River Hill High School is the same high school where Academy members Matthew Aguiniga and Tomas Potts also played.
-Nick was the school's starting keeper since his Freshmen year.
+Nick had been the school's starting keeper beginning in his Freshmen year.
 In his Junior year, Nick was awarded Howard All-County and Maryland All-State honors as he had one of the best statistical seasons ever for his high school.
-In his senior year, Nick again had an excellent season and was named All-County and All-State, as well as All-Metro.
+In his senior year, Nick again had an excellent season as he went on to be named All-County, All-State, and All-Metro.
 His high school career was even more lionized when Nick was named to the Howard County All-Decade Team.
 Nick ended his time at River Hill High School as one of the best students in his class, as well as best athletes.
 Nick was a member of the SGA Government as well.
 Nick was a two time member of the Maryland State ODP team in the only two years he participated in Olympic Development.
-Nick played on one of the best US Soccer Academy teams in the nation, in the #1 ranked club program in the nation.
-Nick's Baltimore Bays US Soccer Academy team established their huge reputation finishing third in the national finals.
+Nick played with one of the best US Soccer Academy teams in the nation, in the #1 ranked club program in the nation.
+Nick's Baltimore Bays US Soccer Academy team established their huge reputation by finishing third in the national finals.
 They also won the Disney Academy Tournament twice playing up an age group (Academy members Andrew Harris, Matt Barth, and Brian Gore were Nick's teammates).
 In his second US Soccer Academy year, Nick helped his team to another Academy playoffs.
 Despite Nick's excellent academic and athletic record, he turned down scholarship offers at NCAA Division I programs and many more positions on nationally ranked or prominent NCAA Division III college programs.
-We were heartbroken with Nick's decision fueled by his burnout from soccer.
+We were heartbroken with Nick's decision not to continue forward though we do understand it was influenced by his burnout from soccer.
 Nick did accept an offer to attend the prestigious University of Maryland Honors College for top academic students.
-He made the difficult decision to not play college soccer, but he played club soccer at Maryland.
+He made the difficult decision to not play college soccer, but he did play club soccer in Maryland.
 He graduated from Maryland with honors and pursued his passion in the business world.
-We will always wonder what if, but Nick has always been an individual of remarkable character and achievement.
-Either way, we are proud to have him as alumni.
+"What if Nick continued playing soccer?" is a question we constantly ask ourselves.
+Regardless, Nick has always been an individual of remarkable character and achievement and we are forever grateful to have him as an alumni.